ulif/ulif.openoffice/README.rst

 etc.

-If the given processors are not enough for you, or you want some special handling of results (say, sign the generated doc cryptographically, add watermarks or whatever), you can define own additional document processors in your own packages by using the Python entry-point API. `ulif.openoffice` will integrate them automatically during document processing and provide them in
+If the given processors are not enough for you, or you want some special handling of results (say, sign generated docs cryptographically, add watermarks, or whatever), you can define own additional document processors in your own packages by using the Python entry-point API. `ulif.openoffice` will integrate them automatically during document processing and provide them in